JordanR-img/JordanR-img/README.md

 ### Hi there 👋

-I'm a Full Stack developer who is based in Wellington NZ.
-Looking to grow, to learn, to see ideas become reality.
-I have just completed an internship at Dacreed!
-Now I am excited to learn new tech and expand my own horizon.
+I'm currently a Junior DevOps Engineer at ACC, I have big dreams and hopeful to see them come to fruition.
+I studied full stack development also, so I have dabbled in quite a few areas.

 If i'm not at my computer i'm with my wife going for a walk (or sitting on the couch) 😅 or with friends enjoying company.
 I could be with my church family, playing drums or playing video games.